Search for

 11 December 1967 - American Airlines

-An American Airlines Boeing 727 departed Chicago when a small explosion occurred one hour and 42 minutes after takeoff.
+An American Airlines Boeing 727 had departed Chicago when a small explosion occurred one hour and 42 minutes after takeoff.
 The blast was caused by a crude homemade bomb located in the aft baggage hold.
-None of the 78 passengers and crew were injured and the plane was able to land safely.
+None of the 78 passengers and crew were injured and the plane landed safely.

 19 November 1968 - Continental Airlines